-Many jurisdictions have begun using SCRAM bracelets to monitor alcohol use following certain DUI convictions.
+Many jurisdictions have started using SCRAM bracelets to monitor alcohol use following certain DUI convictions.
 SCRAM is short for Secure Continuous Remote Alcohol Monitoring.
-SCRAM bracelets attach to a persons ankle and look for the presence of alcohol in sweat.
+SCRAM bracelets attach to a person's ankle and look for the presence of alcohol in sweat.
 SCRAM bracelet programs are a form of continuous alcohol monitoring with the benefit of not requiring frequent in-person check-ins to test for alcohol use.

 Who Gets a SCRAM Bracelet?

-SCRAM bracelets, and any other technology for continuous monitoring of alcohol levels, allow easier enforcement of orders not to drink.
-They also dont require the frequent in-person alcohol tests which can become burdensome for everyone involved.
+SCRAM bracelets and any other technology for continuous monitoring of alcohol levels allow for easier enforcement of orders not to drink.
+They also don't require the frequent in-person alcohol tests which can be burdensome for everyone involved.

 How SCRAM Bracelets Work

-SCRAM bracelets detect even minute amounts of alcohol present in a persons sweat.
-Often, the persons alcohol levels are checked once per hour by the ankle bracelet.
+SCRAM bracelets detect even minute amounts of alcohol present in a person's sweat.
+Often, the person's alcohol levels are checked once per hour by the ankle bracelet.
 Through a SCRAM bracelet modem, or in some places through a periodic manual download, SCRAM bracelets report the measurements to a regional monitoring center.
-If the wearers sweat contains alcohol, or if the person has tampered with the bracelet, the regional monitoring center will contact the appropriate court.
+If the wearer's sweat contains alcohol, or if the person has tampered with the bracelet, the regional monitoring center will contact the appropriate authorities.